denizk0461/weserplaner/README.md

 ## Why Android-only?
 Because:
-a) I know Android development and it's a lot easier for me to work on an app using a framework I already know than to learn a new one while still trying to keep up with my responsibilities at university, and
+- I know Android development and it's a lot easier for me to work on an app using a framework I already know than to learn a new one while still trying to keep up with my responsibilities at university, and
-b) because Apple is a greedy company that charges thousands for laptops, phones, as well as $99 a year for a developer account, which are all requirements (sans the phone, if I was to use their simulator, which isn't ideal) and I, as a student, simply do not have the money for that.
+- because Apple is a greedy company that charges thousands for laptops, phones, as well as $99 a year for a developer account, which are all requirements (sans the phone, if I was to use their simulator, which isn't ideal) and I, as a student, simply do not have the money for that.

 I may reconsider once Apple finally opens up iOS for third-party apps.

+## Why this logo?
+Why this evil red colour scheme?

+The colour scheme is inspired by the University of Bremen's colour scheme, as well as the city of Bremen's colour scheme.
+The logo represents both the University of Bremen as well as (kind of) the Weserstadion, our local sports stadium.

+I admit the Weserstadion idea came to me after I had created the logo.

 ![WeserPlaner app icon](https://denizk0461.github.io/weserplaner_app_icon.png)